Ohmsett/BSEE Hosts High School Students as Part of Youth Initiative

-Ohmsett Staff to Attend Clean Pacific 2015 in Vancouver, BC
+Ohmsett Staff to Attend Clean Pacific 2016 in Tampa, FL

-Ohmsett staff will be in Booth 306 on the exhibit floor providing visitors with information on Ohmsett's mission to increase oil spill response capability through independent and objective performance testing of equipment.
+Ohmsett will be in Booth 411 on the exhibit floor providing visitors with information on Ohmsett's mission to increase oil spill response capability through independent and objective performance testing of equipment.

 Congressional Delegates Tour Ohmsett